IntelRealSense/realsense-ros/realsense_ros_slam/README.md

 $ rviz
 ```

-In rviz, add Pose and Map elements and select the `/camera_pose` and `/map` message types, respectively.
+In rviz, add Pose and Map visualizations (click Add button near bottom left).
+Select the `/camera_pose` message for the Pose and th `/map` message for the Map visualization.